merhuman/Essential-Links/[Rust] Bevy setup guidelines.md

 rustup default stable-x86_64-pc-windows-gnu
 ```

 Then rerun command <code>cargo run</code> and do the rest of instruction in Bevy setup link.
-If you encounter error while compiling again, follow the link below instruction and try again.

 After compiling, to create launch.json for debugging in console follow this guidelines:
 [Debugging Rust with VS Code](https://dev.to/rogertorres/debugging-rust-with-vs-code-11dj)